carpentries-incubator/better-research-software/episodes/02-better-start-version-control.md

 $ git config --global init.defaultBranch main
 ```

+The above command sets Git's global (system-wide) setting `init.defaultBranch` and you can be located in any directory of your file system when running it.

-At this point, we should be located in our `spacewalks` directory.
-We want to tell Git to make `spacewalks` a repository --
+But from now on, we should be located in our `spacewalks` directory.
-a directory where Git can track changes to our files.
+We want to tell Git to make `spacewalks` a repository -- a directory where Git can track changes to our files.
 We do that with:

 ```bash
 $ git init